Manchester Piccadilly station: Transport for Wales

-Most of these services are worked by Class 175 Coradia units.
-Class 158 Express Sprinter and occasionally Class 150 Sprinter units are seen operating these services when 175s are not available.

 Piccadilly tram stop

-The Piccadilly Metrolink tram stop is located at ground level in the undercroft underneath the main line station; an area of the station which was historically used for warehousing, it is one of nine stops serving Manchester city centre, within the system's Zone 1.
+Piccadilly Metrolink tram stop is located at ground level in the undercroft underneath the main line station; an area of the station which was historically used for warehousing, it is one of nine stops serving Manchester city centre, within the system's Zone 1.
 Trams enter the stop from the streets in each direction via short tunnels.
 There are two platforms: one for eastbound trams towards Etihad Campus and Ashton-under-Lyne, and one for north and westbound trams towards Bury, Eccles and Altrincham.
 There are steps, lifts and escalators between the platform level and a mezzanine level, along with further steps, lifts and escalators that connect with the main line station's concourse.
 There are also multiple entrances present at ground level from the surrounding streets.

 The tram station was first opened on 20 July 1992, originally being known as Piccadilly Undercroft.
 As the stop was located directly underneath the main line station platforms, the then station operator British Rail required that it be built inside a protective concrete box, in order to protect the cast iron supports for the main line platforms from the possibility of collision or fire damage.

 As Piccadilly originally served as a terminus of the system, early operations saw one platform being used for arrivals from Altrincham, Bury and later Eccles, with the other platform used for departures.
 Empty trams ran from the arrival platform into a nearby reversing siding in a tunnel, where they would reverse and then enter the departure platform.
 From the onset, the stop had been designed with future extension in mind; as such, since the opening of the extension towards Ashton in 2013, the former arrivals platform has also been used for departures towards Ashton as well as terminating trams, while the former departures platform also handles arrivals from Ashton.
 Terminating trams use a reversing siding on the Ashton line between Piccadilly and New Islington tram stops.

 During 2008, the tram station was refurbished, after which it became the first station to display the new Metrolink corporate identity.
 Station signage bears the yellow and silver livery as applied to the new generation of trams since 2009.

 According to TfGM, the Piccadilly tram station is one of the most frequented stops on the Metrolink network.

 It has been proposed by High Speed Two Limited that the existing Piccadilly stop be moved to a four-platform underground station beneath Manchester Piccadilly High Speed station.
 Provision for a second stop at ground-level to the east of the high speed station called Piccadilly Central is also proposed to provide for future expansions of the Metrolink network.